4 persons arrested for illegal transportation of minerals in Baramulla

-A police party under the supervision of DySP Hqrs Baramulla Altaf Ahmad assisted by SHO PS Baramulla seized 4 tippers and arrested 4 drivers identified as Shabir Ahmad Dar , Shahzad Ahmad Dar both residents of Jalsheeri Baramulla, Mushtaq Ahmad Mir resident of Drangbal Baramulla and Javaid Ahmad Lone resident of Hardushiva Sopore, at Khanpora Baramulla.
+A police party under the supervision of SDPO Pattan Nawaz Ahmad assisted by Incharge PP Palhallan seized 4 tractors and arrested 4 drivers for their involvement in illegal extraction and transportation of minerals at Dargam Palhallan.
+They have been identified as Manzoor Ahmad Bhat and Danish Nabi both residents of Chichiloora Kunzer, Tanveer Ahmad Bhat resident of Wanigam and Mohd Abbas Bhat resident of Bouchoo Pattan.

-The drivers alongwith their vehicles were found involved in illegal extraction and transportation of minerals and accordingly, a case under relevant sections of law was registered in Police Station Baramulla against them and investigation has been taken up.
+Accordingly, a case under relevant sections of law has been registered at Police Station Pattan and investigation has been taken up.

 “Persons found indulging in illegal extraction activities shall be dealt with as per law.
 Community members are requested to share information regarding the crimes in their neighbourhood with their concerned police units,” police said.